Your top 10 varieties

 These are the most popular variety pages visited on Orange Pippin in the last few months.

 Top 10 by page hits One of the best-known modern apples, Pink Lady is actually a trademark and the variety is more correctly known as Cripps Pink.
+A sweet modern apple variety from western Canada, quite similar to Golden Delicious.
+Discovered as a chance seedling in an orchard in British Columbia.
+Developed in Japan, but an all-American cross of Red Delicious and Ralls Janet.
+A very attractive modern apple, crisp, sweet-flavoured, and keeps well.

 Sometimes marketed as Honey Crisp or Honeycrunch, this is a crisp, and predominantly sweet, modern variety from the USA.
 It was developed by the University of Minnesota specifically for growers in cold climates, and is one of the most cold-hardy of apple varieties.